A field of lush green grass, a blanket of stars above your head, and wind blowing through your hair!

 The surreal beauty of this landscape artwork is the wagon making its way through the stream.

-The background of this painting shows the farmlands of Suffolk and the people working there.
+Its background shows the farmlands of Suffolk and the people working there.

 This portrait was originally called ‘Landscape: Noon.’

-But later, John changed the name of the painting because of its brilliance in his series of famous landscape paintings called ‘six-footers’.
+But later, John changed its name because of its brilliance in his series of famous landscape paintings called ‘six-footers’.

 Wanderer Above The Sea Of Fog by Casper David Friedrich (1818)